harshithahasii/Paddy-Leaf-disease-classification/README.md

 CNN showed better and consistent accuracy so CNN is used.

 To design an interface to take an input Tkinter library is used.

+# Dataset
+Dataset is taken from UCI Machine Learning Repository.